mordechaiR/cc-solution/README.md

 One of the requirements of the challenge is to output the word frequencies in ASCII order.
-I accomplish this by converting the word frequency hash table into a "vector<pair<string,int> >" data type.
+I accomplish this by converting the word frequency hash table into a vector data type.
 This is then efficiently sorted in ASCII order using the C++ "sort()" function before printing to output.

 For finding the running median of unique words per line, I use a histogram based algorithm.
-Each resultant median is stored in a "vector<double>" data type for eventual output.
+Each resultant median is stored in a vector data structure for eventual output.
 The histogram based algorithm works in the following manner.
 First, as the word frequencies are counted, the unique number of words per line is also stored.
 If we had a vector or array of the unique number of words per line, all we would have to do